NotLebedev/freeze/README.md

 }
 ```

-A more clever approach is needed for `def --env`:
+It works fine with simple commands but a more clever approach is needed for `def --env`:

 ```nu
 export def --env test [ ... ]: input -> output {